jonathanlukas/camunda-7-training-embedded/instructions/exercise6.md

     3. History Cleanup: Time to live 30
     4. Send Task implementation: Type **Delegate Expression**, Delegate expression **${paymentRequest}**
     5. Message Intermediate Catch Event: Open the Message section in the property panel and add a new Global message reference.
 Enter **paymentCompletedMessage** as Name.
 3. Save the process model in the src/main/resources folder of your project.
-Name it **order-process.bpmn**.
+Name it **order_process.bpmn**.

 ### Message sending
 4. Create a new class `SendPaymentRequestDelegate`.
 It should implement the `JavaDelegate` interface.